FoxyStoat/fcc-front-end-libraries-certification/README.md

 * CSS
 * jQuery

-To submit a project to FreeCodeCamp it is required to use CodePen, this gave me a few CORS Origin issues when trying to get JSON data from GitHub for some reason, but wasn't to much of a problem to sort out.
+To submit a project to FreeCodeCamp it is required to use CodePen, this gave me a few CORS Origin issues when trying to get JSON data from GitHub.
+After trying to work around this, it was easiest to make a gist which gave me no issues.
 The Fisher–Yates shuffle algorithm was utilized for generating a random permutation of my quotes.

 Resources: